99x-incubator/engineering-excellence-framework/README.md

 - `public/`
   - `practices/` — standalone HTML pages (e.g., `version-control.html`)
-  - `framework.jpg` — visual used across pages
+  - `framework.jpg` — visual representation of the framework
   - `99xlogo.svg` — inline logo used in the header
 - `src/`
   - `App.js` — site shell and list of practice cards